Simbiat/db-binder/README.md

 \Simbiat\Database\Bind::bindMultiple(\PDOStatement $sql, array $bindings = []);
 ```

-This will go through the array of bindings (format explained below), skip those bindings that are not present in the prepared query and then bind the values using the methods described earlier.
+This will go through the array of bindings (format explained below), skip those bindings that are not present in the prepared query (works only for named identifiers) and then bind the values using the methods described earlier.
 Strings will be run through `mb_scrub` before binding.

 ### Array format